diindolylmethane DIM supplement benefits

 DIM For Perimenopause And Menopause

-Perimenopause is the period between a woman’s later reproductive years and menopause.
+Perimenopause is the period between a woman’s later reproductive years and menopause13.
 Periods will start to become irregular, until they disappear altogether.
 After a year without a period a woman is considered to be in menopause.

 During both perimenopause and menopause, hormone patterns begin to change.
 One of those hormones is — you guessed it — estrogen.
 While in perimenopause, a woman’s progesterone levels will begin to decline as her ovulation is less regular.
 Left unchallenged, estrogen is allowed to stimulate tissues and as it goes through its own peaks and troughs, it can trigger hot flashes, night sweats, and mood swings.
-Once in menopause a woman’s estrogen will decline
+Once in menopause a woman’s estrogen will decline14

 We know an imbalance of estrogen and progesterone is not ideal at any time, but during the perimenopausal period, it often dramatically affects a woman’s quality of life.
-Studies have shown that women in perimenopause and menopause experience a reduced health-related quality of life, as well as higher work impairment.
+Studies have shown15 that women in perimenopause and menopause experience a reduced health-related quality of life, as well as higher work impairment.

 And that’s where DIM comes in.
 As I’ve already mentioned, DIM promotes the production of more beneficial estrogen metabolites (2OHE1), and discourages the production of problematic estrogen metabolites (such as 16OHE1).
 By helping the body maintain a more favorable estrogen profile, DIM may help mitigate the symptoms of perimenopause and menopause when the culprit is estrogen imbalance.